ElfFriend-DnD/foundryvtt-confetti/README.md

 ## Known Issues

 - Yes, if you spam the shit out of the confetti buttons it will get everywhere and probably crash a computer.
 It _is_ confetti after all.
+- Yes, if you set the Confetti Multiplier to 10, you _will_ have a bad time.
+Or maybe a great time, depends how much you're willing to trade for your confetti.

 ## Acknowledgements
 Sound Effects from [Zapsplat.com](https://www.zapsplat.com/).